Kairat Yeraliyev: Career

 At the 2013 AIBA World Boxing Championships in Almaty, he beat Ravzan Andreiana, Omurbek Malabekov, and Olympic Champion Robeisy Ramírez.
 In the semifinals, he lost to Javid Chalabiyev of Azerbaijan.

 At the 2014 Asian Games in Incheon, he beat Othman Arbabi and Mohammad Al-Wadi before losing in the semifinals to Ham Sang-myeong of South Korea.

 He won the bronze medal at the men's bantamweight event at the 2015 Asian Amateur Boxing Championships.

-In the 2016 Summer Olympics he fought in the men's bantamweight class, winning his first bout against Javid Chalabiyev.
+In the 2016 Summer Olympics, he won his first bout against Javid Chalabiyev in the men's bantamweight class.
 In the second round he lost to Murodjon Akhmadaliev of Uzbekistan.

 He won the bronze medal in the men's bantamweight event at the 2017 Asian Amateur Boxing Championships.

-Kairat started the 2017 AIBA World Boxing Championships with a 5-0 win over Christopher Florez of Mexico in the first round, and a 4-1 over Murodjon Akhmadaliev of Uzbekistan in the second round.
-In quarterfinals Yeraliyev beat Omar El-Hag of Germany with a 5-0 score and in the semifinals he defeats Peter McGrail of England to advance to the finals.
+Kairat started the 2017 AIBA World Boxing Championships with a 5-0 win over Christopher Florez of Mexico in the first round, and a 4-1 victory over Murodjon Akhmadaliev of Uzbekistan in the second round.
+In quarterfinals Yeraliyev beat Omar El-Hag of Germany with a 5-0 score and in the semifinals he defeated Peter McGrail of England to advance to the finals.
 In the finals, Yeraliyev fought Duke Ragan of the United States, winning 3-2 and bringing home the gold medal.

 In 2018 he won both the Presidents Cup and the Kazakh National Championship at bantamweight.

 In 2021 he made his professional debut, winning a four round unanimous decision over Uzbekistan's Bakhit Abdurahimov at the Sapiyev Boxing Center in Karaganda.